 to provide professional SERVICE through EXCELLENCE in our devotion to duty, personal integrity, collaboration, and community partnerships.

-To carry out the commitments made to the youth of Douglas County, Sheriff David A. Weaver has established a scholarship fund.
 The Sheriff’s Office considers this an investment in the future and believes that their members are helping to provide deserving students with an opportunity to make a positive contribution to society as a whole.
 The scholarships are funded through money raised at the 2010 Douglas County Sheriff’s Office Shoot-Out at Sanctuary Golf Tournament fundraiser.

 The scholarship program is broken down into three separate categories: